-8. Government remittances payable and government grants:
+8. Government remittances payable:

 Government remittances payable consist of amounts (such as payroll withholding taxes) required to be paid to government authorities.
-As at October 31, 2020, government remittances payable to the federal and provincial governments included in accounts payable and accrued liabilities amounted to \$6 (2019 - \$6).
+As at October 31, 2023, government remittances payable to the federal and provincial governments included in accounts payable and accrued liabilities amounted to \$29 (2022 - \$6).